kparc/kcc/README.md

 Take your time to absorb this fact and appreciate its implications.
 While not easily digested by imperative crowd, the benefits of scope isolation are immediately obvious to functional folks:

-* While 𝒌 is not _purely functional_, for as long as 𝒌 function does not access or modify global state, it remain _pure_, i.e. free from side effects.
-Pure functions behave in a mathematically sound fashion, and can be reasoned about in terms of their *domain* and *range*, just like their math cousins.
+* While 𝒌 is not _purely_ functional, for as long as 𝒌 function does not access or modify global state, it remains _pure_, i.e. free from side effects.
+Pure functions behave in a mathematically sound fashion, and can be reasoned about in terms of *domain* and *range*, just like their math cousins.

 * Scope isolation relieves the program of an entire class of bugs related to shadowing and naming clashes.
-Pure functions are best friends with immutability and distributed designs
+Pure functions are best friends with immutability and distributed architectures.

-Indeed, the fundamental benefit of this way of thinking about functions is their **simplicity** and **composability**.
+* Indeed, the fundamental benefit of this way of thinking about functions is their **simplicity** and **composability**.
 Code that is easy to debug, test, refactor and reuse results in clean, secure and scalable systems.

 #### on verbs and nouns